HB Financial Solutions Ltd Terms and Conditions of Trading.

 3.2 You will sign any necessary forms of authority or any other documents so that we may negotiate with your Creditors on your behalf.

-3.3 You will pass copies of all correspondence from your Creditors to Us and keep Us informed of any dealings you have with any Creditors, whether we are negotiating with them or Once the Financial Management Plan has been agreed, you will not make any expenditure over and above your reasonable living expenses as calculated in the Financial Management Plan Programme.
+3.3 You will pass copies of all correspondence from your Creditors to Us and keep Us informed of any dealings you have with any Creditors, whether we are negotiating with them or Once the Debt Management Plan has been agreed, you will not make any expenditure over and above your reasonable living expenses as calculated in the Debt Management Plan Programme.
 You will not Use your credit cards or take out further credit.

 3.5 On occasion your Creditors may not provide Us with balances of your accounts due to their own company procedures.
 If these circumstances arise then you will obtain this information for Us and supply Us accordingly as the consequences of ignoring your Creditors which could result in actions to recover the debts and this may incur further costs.